Xephiyr/acculi_attendance_app/README.md

 ### 09/02/2021
 Update : V1.0 apk modified for non availability of biometrics, changed attendance logging method Pushed to all staff.

+### 15/02/2021
+Update : FIXED screen not sizing to some phones and hiding buttons, Back button no longer exits automatically.